bhakti-bhatt/NLP-Weak-Supervision/README.md

 **Solution:**

-The Skweak framework relies on weak supervision eliminating labelling data by hand.
-Skweak relies on weak supervision to programmatically label data points through a collection of labelling functions.
-Another feature of skweak is the ability to create labelling functions that produce underspecified labels.
+The solution to these problems is provided by the weak supervision paradigm.
+Weak Supervision saves the time that is required to label data by hand.
+It takes, as input, noisy/conflicting/less accurate data, then aggregates the data to provide a single output of labels without conflicts.
+This aggeregated data can then be used to train an NLP model for sentiment analysis and named entity recognition.
+The skweak framework relies on weak supervision to programmatically label data points through a collection of labelling functions which are discussed further in this report.